Jerasaurus/shellpowerplusplus/README.md

 ## Usage

-1) you need to convert your model to OBJ ( you can use any cloud converter )
+1) OBJ or STL works, not STEP, but if you can export from cad as OBJ it would be ideal

 ### 2) Linux